renspringlea/ryba.ren/index.markdown

 * Bodies of Inscription: A Cultural History of the Modern Tattoo Community (Margo DeMello and Gayle S. Rubin)
 * If We Were Villains (M. L. Rio) [fiction]
 * Tattoo Culture: Theory and Contemporary Contexts (Lee Barron)
-* A Concise History of the Middle East (Arthur Goldschmidt Jr. and Ibrahim Al-Marashi; 13th ed)
-* Written on the Body: The Tattoo in European and American History (ed.
-Jane Caplan)
-* Ancient Ink: The Archaeology of Tattooing (ed.
-Lars Krutak and Aaron Deter-Wolf)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*